datarisk-io/mlops_codex/docs/source/index.rst

-.. neomaril-codex documentation master file, created by sphinx-quickstart on Wed Feb  1 16:39:34 2023.
+.. mlops-codex documentation master file, created by sphinx-quickstart on Wed Feb  1 16:39:34 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Neomaril-Codex
+MLOps-Codex
 ==============

-Its a Package for interacting with Neomaril.
+Its a Package for interacting with MLOps.
-Neomaril is an API for Machine Learning (ML) models management, allowing the users to train, deploy and monitor those models.
+MLOps is an API for Machine Learning (ML) models management, allowing the users to train, deploy and monitor those models.
-The users will need to host its Python scripts and notebooks to Neomaril-Codex to use the Neomaril API.
+The users will need to host its Python scripts and notebooks to MLOps-Codex to use the MLOps API.

 Installation